Becoming a Sister of Saint Dominic of Blauvelt is a deepening of one's

 ◆St. Pius V Parish & School, Rhode Island - Sr. Shirley Jeffcott

-◆University of Portland - Sr. Kathleen McManus
+◆Fordham University - Sr. Kathleen McManus

-◆Yale University - Sr. Jennifer Schaaf
+◆Yale University - Sr. Jenn Schaaf

 Along with education ministry, many of our sisters minister at places of worship.